dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To improve is to change; to be perfect is to change often.
+  America is the most grandiose experiment the world has seen, but, I am afraid, it is not going to be a success.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (886 days)